axpdev-lab/aeroftp-test-playground/AEROFTP-GITHUB-PROVIDER-LIVE-TEST-2026-03-17.md

   '/AEROFTP-GITHUB-PROVIDER-LIVE-TEST-2026-03-17.md'
 ```

-Result: PENDING DURING LOCAL REPORT CREATION
+Result: PASS

+Observed values:

+- Remote path: `/AEROFTP-GITHUB-PROVIDER-LIVE-TEST-2026-03-17.md`
+- Uploaded size: `3878 bytes`
+- Transfer speed observed by CLI: about `5.2 KB/s`
+- Transfer time observed by CLI: about `0.7 s`

-This step is the intentional live write verification.
-Once uploaded, the report itself becomes the proof artifact stored in the playground repository.
+This step was the intentional live write verification.
+The report itself is now the proof artifact stored in the playground repository.

 ### 6. Verify uploaded report via stat and cat